petesyboy/non_compliant_device_finder/README.md

 to a home in a user's home directory (.extrahop).
 This will then allow you to call the script with only a single parameter (the IP address or name of the ExtraHop Explore Appliance).

 For full usage information, run the script with the -h option.
-As at April 2018, the output looks like this:
+As at version 1.0, the output looks like this:

 ```E:\deviceRenamer\Scripts\python.exe "E:/Python Projects/non_compliant_device_names/non_compliant_name_finder.py"
 usage: non_compliant_name_finder.py [-h] -H HOST [-a APIKEY] [-o OUTPUTFILE]